VMware EVC Mode Explained26 Nov 2015 by 4

 What are the requirements?

-To enable EVC, make sure that all the ESXi hosts in your cluster;
+To enable EVC, you must make sure the ESXi hosts in your cluster satisfy the following.

-- Have processors from the same vendor, i.e. either AMD or Intel.
+- Processors must be from the vendor, AMD or Intel.

-- Are connected to the same vCenter Server system.
+- Hosts must be connected to the same vCenter Server.

-- Have advanced virtualization features such as Intel-VT and AMD-V. These must be enabled using the server’s BIOS utility.
+- Advanced virtualization features such as Intel-VT and AMD-V must be enabled for all hosts from the server’s BIOS.

 - Select the ESXi version installed.

-The results tell us that the only EVC mods available are Merom or the Penryn.
-We thus sacrifice some features that come with the Intel i7 processor.
-This is where you decide whether you’re better off getting new servers instead of introducing old hardware to your existing cluster.
+The results tell us that we can only use EVC modes Merom or the Penryn.
+This means we have to sacrifice some features exclusive to the Intel i7 processor.
+This is the stage at which you have to decide whether you’re better off getting new servers as opposed to adding old servers to the cluster.

 How do I enable EVC?